zain-bahsarat/kit/README.md

 # Prerequisites
-GoKit Cli needs to be installed using `go get` and `go install` so `Go` is a requirement to be able to test your services [gokit](https://github.com/go-kit/kit) is needed.
+`Go` is a requirement to be able to test your services [gokit](https://github.com/go-kit/kit) is needed.

 # Table of Content